 Neuromotor Disorders Program

 Many children experience neuromotor issues — meaning walking, balancing, and movement.
-The NeuroMotor Disorders Program at the Weill Cornell Medicine Pediatric Brain and Spine Center brings together a multidisciplinary team of specialists who have been trained to diagnose and treat a wide range of these movement disorders in children and adolescents.
+The NeuroMotor Disorders Program at Weill Cornell Medicine Neurological Surgery brings together a multidisciplinary team of specialists who have been trained to diagnose and treat a wide range of these movement disorders in children and adolescents.

 We evaluate children with any movement disorder, but we commonly see children with cerebral palsy, dystonia, traumatic brain injury, stroke, tumors, and similar conditions.
 Many children with known diagnoses come to us in search of alternative options for care; others are misdiagnosed and therefore have not been treated effectively.
 Some parents and physicians may not know what options even exist.